trumberger/monitoring-wiki/Team-Guidelines/Agile-Project-Management.md

 These values have become increasingly important in the era of increasingly complex systems that must be always-on and constantly improving.
 A good starting point to Agile can be found on the [VSTS Agile site.](https://www.visualstudio.com/agile/)

 ## Scrum
 [Scrum](https://www.visualstudio.com/learn/what-is-scrum/) is a popular Agile framework that defines specific artifacts, practices, and roles for self-organizing teams.
 One of the core aspects of scrum is a pre-defined lifecyle or iteration (usually called a sprint) in which the team collaborates closely to get work done and then inspects the work that was completed.
 Scrum also defines a number of artifacts (e.g. product backlog), events (sprint planning, daily standup, etc), and roles (product owner, scrum master, etc).
-The below descriptions of roles, events, and artifacts for the ESS Monitoring team are largely taken from the [Scrum Guide](https://www.scrumguides.org/scrum-guide.html).
+Many of the of roles, events, and artifacts used by the ESS Monitoring team are largely taken / adapted from the [Scrum Guide](https://www.scrumguides.org/scrum-guide.html).

 ### Scrum Lifecycle

 <IMG src="https://www.visualstudio.com/wp-content/uploads/2017/04/agile-scrum-lifecycle-diagram.png" alt="Scrum Lifecycle Diagram"/>